aprettyloner/aws-kubeflow-workshop/content/cleanup/clean_resources.md

 Make sure that you don't have any resources that are **Green** as shown below.
 Click on the resources that is shown as green and either stop or delete them.

 ![sm_dashboard](/images/cleanup/sm_cleanup.png)

-## Other resources
-It's always good idea to ensure that: